 Are you feeling confused about fats in your diet?
 Do you want to know which fats are good for you and which ones to avoid?
 Well, you’ve come to the right place!

-First things first, not all fats are created equal.
+First things first, not all fats in your diet are created equal.
 Some are essential for our health, while others can harm our bodies.
 Healthy fats like monounsaturated and polyunsaturated fats, which can be found in foods like nuts, seeds, and fatty fish, are crucial for brain function and hormone production.
 They also lower the risk of heart disease and stroke.

 On the other hand, trans fats and saturated fats should be avoided as much as possible.
 Trans fats are found in processed foods and are often used to improve their shelf life.
 However, they can raise your bad cholesterol levels and lower your good cholesterol levels, leading to an increased risk of heart disease.
 Saturated fats are found in animal products like meat and dairy and should be limited, because they can increase cholesterol levels and the risk of heart disease.